Table of Contents:

 - There will be 8 users completing the assignment at a time.

-- This assignment will expire after 10 days, and users who do not pass within the allotted time will automatically be removed from the course and will need to request access again.
+- This assignment will expire after 10 days or 3 failed attempts, and users who do not pass within the allotted time will automatically be removed from the course and will need to request access again.

 - After 3 months, users must complete the project specific course again.